Sourdough Glossary: 60+ Sourdough Terms and Definitions Explained

 Banneton

-I baked sourdough for over a year without having a single banneton, and you know what, the bread was delicious, so if you don’t have a banneton at home, don’t let that discourage you because I have a great list of banneton alternatives!
+I baked sourdough for over a year without having a single banneton, and you know what, the bread was still delicious, so if you don’t have a banneton at home, don’t let that discourage you because I have a great list of banneton alternatives!

-Learn more about using, caring for, and maintaining bannetons!
+When you’re ready to invest, here’s everything on using, caring for, and maintaining bannetons!

 Batard